msiemsen/msiemsen.github.io/classes.md

 ---
 # You may attend classes if you are fully vaccinated.

+ Sign up now to ensure yourself a place using the email links in the class postings.
+There is no deposit, payment is first day of class.
+Please notify me A.S.A.P if you need to cancel.

 ## Minnesota Woodworkers Guild - Woodworkers EXPO

 **WHEN:** Saturday, September 24, 2022.
 9 am - 3 pm.